ជំនាងផ្ទះ (២០២២)

 Production and installation: Prum Ero

-Chumneang Pteah consists of an architectural installation made of neon light and four steel images of a kind of shrine called chumneang pteah (house spirit).
-Cambodian chumneang pteah is influenced by a Chinese practice believing that there is a spirit who takes care of each house.
-People place chumneang pteah, which is commonly made of a miniature house, on the ground facing out to the entrance of a residence or home of business.
+Chumneang Pteah is an architectural installation composed of neon light and four images of a shrine known as Chumneang Pteah (house spirit).
+In Cambodian tradition, influenced by both Cambodian and Chinese practices, the Chumneang Pteah embodies the belief that a spirit watches over each household.
+In urban settings, people typically place this shrine—usually in the form of a miniature house—on the ground, facing outward toward the entrance of a residence or place of business..

-In contrast, S h r i n e is a human-scale chumneang pteah in skeletal fragments made of neon light tubes suspended in space two meters off the ground.
-Its face tilts down and radiates red light like fire confronting the audience as they enter the premises.
-The other four wall pieces, Mirror Shrine, are made of alluring golden stainless steel, outlining chumneang pteah in various designs.
-They reflect like mirrors, producing ever-changing images as the audience walks past them.
+In contrast, S h r i n e (2022) reimagines the Chumneang Pteah as a human-scale structure composed of skeletal fragments made from neon light tubes suspended in space.
+Radiating red light like fire, it hangs overhead, confronting viewers as they enter the space.
+The four accompanying wall pieces, Mirror Shrine (2022), crafted from gleaming golden stainless steel, outline the Chumneang Pteah in a variety of designs.
+Their mirror-like surfaces catch and reflect the surroundings, producing shifting images as audiences move past them.

-Chumneang Pteah draws on light and reflection to create a new experience and vision as if constructing an otherworldly space for the interface between the audience and the house spirit.
+Through light and reflection, Chumneang Pteah generates a new experience and vision, constructing an otherworldly space for the interface between the audience and the house spirit.